apeskinian/p5_treasures_untold/README.md

     - **Updating a product**

-        When the yellow edit icon button is tapped/clicked, a modal is displayed prefilled with the selected products details.
+        When the yellow edit icon button is tapped/clicked, a prompt is displayed prefilled with the selected products details.
 These can be edited in the same manner as the creation of a new product.
 If a new image is selected, a preview of the chosen file will show next to the current image.

         The user can then save the new product by tapping/clicking on the 'Add' button or cancel and return to the dashboard with the 'Cancel' or modal close button.